mehulagg/gitlab_test/doc/administration/job_artifacts.md

 a shared drive between servers.
 In either case, upon job completion jobs will archived and moved to object storage.

 DANGER: **Danger:**
-In a multi-server setup you must either enable the incremental logging feature or use a shared drive for the job logs location.
-Otherwise, job logs will disappear or not be saved.
+In a multi-server setup you must use one of the options above, or job logs could be lost.

 [Read more about using object storage with GitLab](object_storage.md).